 An arrest on felony charges is a traumatizing experience, but it doesn’t have to be a life-changing one.

-After the police arrest and charge you with a felony, every phase of the criminal trial process is important.
+After the police arrest and charge you with a felony crime, every phase of the criminal trial process is important.
 Felonies in Arizona are no laughing matter.
 Prosecutors often push for the harshest penalties, and Arizona has some of the highest mandatory minimum sentences in the country.
-While the classifications listed may seem minor when compared to the result of the case, in reality, the classification can make the difference in what happens if you are convicted.
+While the classifications listed may seem minor when compared to the result of the case, in reality, the classification of criminal charges can make the difference in what happens if you are convicted.

-To avoid incurring a heavier sentence than you deserve, you need a criminal defense attorney beside you every step of the way.
+To avoid incurring a heavier sentence than you deserve, you need a qualified Arizona criminal defense attorney beside you every step of the way.

-Belen Olmedo Guerra is a Phoenix criminal defense lawyer who has experience handling even the most severe felony offense.
-In this post, Belen will give an overview of the Arizona felony classes and their associated penalties.
-If you’ve been charged with a crime in Phoenix, Arizona, contact the Belen Law Firm immediately.
+Belén Olmedo Guerra is a Phoenix criminal defense lawyer who has experience handling even the most severe felony offense.
+In this post, Belén will give an overview of the Arizona felony classes and their associated penalties.
+If you’ve been charged with a crime in Arizona, contact the Belén Law Firm immediately.
 We offer payment plans and free consultations.

 What is a Felony in Arizona?

-A felony crime in Arizona is, by nature, more serious and severe than a minor or misdemeanor conviction, which often involves possible jail time of less than a year.
+A felony crime in Arizona is, by nature, far more serious and severe than a minor or misdemeanor conviction, which often involves possible jail time of less than a year.
 Meanwhile, a felony offense typically results in time in prison of a year or more.
 Felonies in Arizona include but are not limited to the following: